The Benefits of Mushrooms for Your Health (And that of the Planet)

-Mushrooms get a pretty bad rap in the produce world.
+Mushrooms can get a bad rap in the produce world.

 Some people find their texture off-putting.
-Others think they’re far too “earthy” (courtesy of the fact that mushrooms are likely to still have some dirt on them at the grocery store or farmers market).
-And some people have been scared off of mushrooms because of the knowledge that some varieties are poisonous.
+Others think they’re too “earthy.”
+And some people have been scared off of mushrooms since they’ve heard since a young age that some varieties are poisonous.

 The Misunderstood Mushroom